Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks: Examples

 \paragraph{Comparison to two-layer networks.} Existing guarantees for two-layer networks cannot efficiently learn functions of the form $f^*(x) = g^*(x^TAx)$ for arbitrary Lipschitz $g^*$.
 In fact, in \Cref{sec:depth_separation} we provide an explicit lower bound against two-layer networks efficiently learning a subclass of these functions.
 When $g^*$ is a degree $p$ polynomial, networks in the kernel regime require $d^{2p} \gg d^4$ samples to learn $f^*$ \citep{montanari2021}.
 Improved guarantees for two-layer networks learn degree $p'$ polynomials in $r^{p'}$ samples when the target only depends on a rank $r \ll d$ projection of the input \citep{damian2022representations}.
 However, $g^*(x^TAx)$ cannot be written in this form for some $r \ll d$, and thus existing guarantees do not apply.
-We conjecture that two-layer networks require $d^{\Omega(p)}$ samples to learn such an $f^*$.
+We conjecture that two-layer networks require $d^{\Omega(p)}$ samples when $g^*$ is a degree $p$ polynomial.

 Altogether, the ability of three-layer networks to efficiently learn the class of functions $f^*(x) = g^*(x^TAx)$ hinges on their ability to extract the correct \emph{nonlinear} feature.
+Empirical validation of the above examples is given in \Cref{sec:experiments}.